Charlie22911/Matrix-Art/docs/wiki/Home.md

 - [Matrix Timing](matrix-timing.md): CPU isolation, realtime priority, hardware PWM, GPIO slowdown, refresh limit, and timing verification.
 - [Troubleshooting](troubleshooting.md): common issues and checks.

-## GitHub Wiki option

-These Markdown files can live in the repository under `docs/wiki/`, or they can be copied into GitHub's built-in Wiki as separate pages.
-See [Publishing to GitHub Wiki](publishing-github-wiki.md).

 ## Project notices

 Matrix-Art was created by its maintainer with assistance from ChatGPT by OpenAI.
 OpenAI has not reviewed, tested, certified, or endorsed this project.
-Matrix-Art is provided as-is and is used at your own risk.
+Matrix-Art is provided as-is and is used at the user's own risk.